karser/EasyQuickImport/README.md

 customers and vendors into QuickBooks Desktop in multiple currencies in bulk.

 ### Features
-- **Invoices, bills, transactions (General Journal entries), customers, and vendors import in csv, xlsx, xls formats.**
+- **Import of Journal Entries transactions, Single-line Invoices and bills**.
+Import creates customers, and vendors automatically.
+- **Supported formats: csv, xlsx, xls**
-- **Multicurrency support with NON-USD base currency**.
-The currency of your accounts is automatically detected from the imported Chart of accounts.
+- **Multicurrency support**.
+The base currency can be USD, EUR or anything else.
+The currency of all your accounts is detected automatically
+  (after you import the Chart of accounts).
 - **Cross Currency Transactions**.
 Transfer between accounts of different currencies goes through the Undeposited funds account.
-The Undeposited funds balance remains zero because EasyQuickImport uses the accurate historical exchange rate.
+EasyQuickImport doesn't affect the Undeposited funds balance because it uses the accurate historical exchange rate.
 - **Historical exchange rate**.
 EasyQuickImport automatically obtains the exchange rate from European Central Bank on a given date for any currency for each transaction.
 You can use [other exchange rate sources](https://github.com/florianv/exchanger) as well.
 - **Multi-tenancy**: if you have multiple company files on the same computer, you can add them all to EasyQuickImport.